Lucia-Rubio-E/TFM/README.md

 ## Configuration

 1. ESP32 Nodes
-    - Configure WiFi credentials in sdkconfig
+    - Configure WiFi settings: SSID and password.
-    - Configure FTM parameters in main.c
+    - Configure FTM parameters if necessary (adjust based on the environment).
 2. Unity Application
-    - Update server URL in ServerClient.cs
+    - Update the server IP (the REST API URL) in ServerClient.cs.

 ## Usage